ualex73/monitor_docker/README.md

 **Ubuntu / Debian**

-Also on Ubuntu/Debian it is possible no memory is shown, the following changes could solve your problem:
+Also on Ubuntu/Debian, no memory may be shown, the following changes could solve your problem:
 - Open the file `/etc/default/grub`
 - Modify the `GRUB_CMDLINE_LINUX_DEFAULT=""` to `GRUB_CMDLINE_LINUX_DEFAULT="quiet cgroup_enable=memory swapaccount=1"`
 - Run `sudo update-grub`
 - Reboot your Ubuntu/Debian

-NOTE: This is untested, use at your risk
+NOTE: This is untested, use at your own risk!

 ## Installation